GET QUOTE TODAY

 Once you have an insurance policy that meets your state’s requirements, your insurance provider will electronically file your SR22 certificate with your state’s Department of Motor Vehicles (or equivalent such as BPS, DPS, DoR).
 Once this certificate is on file, the DMV will reinstate your license, and you can start driving again.

-SR22 coverage is required to keep your license if you have been found guilty of any of the following:
+While every state has laws about SR22 requirements, you will likely need an SR22 if you have been arrested or found guilty of any of the following: